robmatesick/docker-speedtest-analyzer/README.md

-# Docker Speedtest Analyser
+# Docker Speedtest Analyzer

-Automated docker speedtest analyser tool with included web interface to monitor your internet speed connection over time.
-Setup at home on your NAS (Synology, QNAP tested) and the container runs hourly speedtests.
-The speedtest results are displayed in an webinterface as line graph(s) over the day.
+Automated docker speedtest analyzer tool with included web interface to monitor your internet speed connection over time.
+Setup at home on a machine such as a Raspberry Pi or a NAS (Synology, QNAP tested) and the container runs hourly speedtests.
+The speedtest results are displayed in an web interface as line graph(s) over the day.

 This tool was created in reference to [this reddit post](https://www.reddit.com/r/technology/comments/43fi39/i_set_up_my_raspberry_pi_to_automatically_tweet/).
 It used [speedtest-cli](https://github.com/sivel/speedtest-cli) to make speedtests and log them into a CSV file.